-In 1978, a transformer company owned by Robert Ward in Raleigh, North Carolina, started dumping industrial waste containing PCBs along rural roads rather than pay for proper disposal.
-Across two weeks, a African American-painted tanker truck drove across 240 miles of North Carolina highway shoulders illegally spraying 31,000 gallons of PCB-contaminated oil in a crime deemed the “midnight dumpings.”
+In 1978, a transformer company owned by Robert Ward based in Raleigh, North Carolina, started dumping industrial waste containing polychlorinated biphenyls, or PCBs, along rural roads across 14 counties.
+During this time, Ward Transformer Company paid a trucking company to drive approximately 240 miles, along North Carolina highway shoulders, illegally spraying 31,000 gallons of PCB-contaminated oil in a crime deemed the “midnight dumpings".1

-PCBs are highly carcinogenic compounds whose production was banned by the United States that year.
+PCBs are highly carcinogenic compounds whose production was banned by the United States in 1979.
 They are used in industrial and consumer products and can inflict a range of adverse health effects, including skin problems, endocrine disruption, and cognitive issues.
-Despite their ban in 1978, PCBs are still manufactured and still exist in many older products, posing health risks for nearby animals and humans.
+Despite their ban in 1979, PCBs are still manufactured and exist in many older products, posing health risks for nearby animals and humans.

-In the wake of Ward’s illegal dumping, residents of Warren County—one of the poorest counties in the nation at the time with a 65% African American population—began to notice contamination.
-By 1982, the Governor of North Carolina had selected the Warren County community of Afton as the site for a hazardous waste dump.
-The dump would contain PCB-contaminated soil and similar waste collected from Ward’s illegal dumping sites.
+In the wake of Ward’s illegal dumping, residents of Warren County—one of the poorest counties in the nation at the time, with a 65% African American population—began to notice contamination.
+By 1982, the Governor of North Carolina had selected the Warren County community of Afton, as a hazardous waste dumpsite.
+The dump would contain PCB-contaminated soil and similar waste collected from Ward’s illegal dumping.
 As landfill construction began, local residents protested and inspired more prominent activism on their behalf.
 Longtime civil rights activist Benjamin Chavis tied the protests to the struggle for racial equality.

 The same year that Robert Ward began illegally dumping toxic waste, a high-profile court case highlighted the structural barriers to environmental justice.
 In Bean v.
 Southwestern Waste Management Corp., a African American neighborhood of homeowners in Houston sued the Southwestern Waste Management Corp., arguing that a permit for a new facility violated their constitutional rights.
 A judge ruled in favor of the waste management company.

-According to sociologist Robert Bullard, who collected data for the lawsuit and has since been dubbed “the father of environmental justice,” of the plaintiffs in the case, 85% of the plaintiffs in the case owned their homes and were considered middle-class.
-Bullard claims that in Houston during the time of the case, all of the city-owned landfills and 75% of the city-owned incinerators were in African American neighborhoods, even though they made up only 25% of the population.
+According to sociologist Robert Bullard, who collected data for the lawsuit and has since been dubbed “the father of environmental justice”—of the plaintiffs in the case, 85% of the plaintiffs in the case owned their homes and were considered middle-class.
+Bullard claimed that in Houston, during the time of the case, all of the city-owned landfills and 75% of the city-owned incinerators were in African American neighborhoods, even though they made up only 25% of the population.